Veuve Clicquot and Champagne’s Leading Lady, Barbe-Nicole

 Veuve means “widow” in French.
 This is where the story takes a turn.

-François died in hands of the Typhoid Fever in 1805 at just 30 years old (Barbe-Nicole was just 28).
+François died of typhoid fever in 1805 at just 30 years old (Barbe-Nicole was just 28).
 Surprisingly, Barbe-Nicole took over the company.

 Barbe-Nicole handled everything from international strategy to wine production.
-Her role became more than that of just business and pivoted towards her noteworthy developments in marketing and technology innovation.
+Her role became more than just business; it pivoted towards her noteworthy developments in marketing and technological innovation.

 “In an era when women were excluded from the business world, she dared to assume the head of the company, a role she undertook with passion and determination.”